 You will have a Department staff person assigned to support you every step of the way, and to answer any questions or concerns you may have.
 There is no need to be discouraged or overwhelmed with the requirements!
 We are committed to assisting you through the RFA process and look forward to partnering with you in the future.

-Be sure to leave your contact information so that one of our enthusiastic staff members can return your call within 48-business hours.
+We are excited for your interest in becoming a Resource Family and welcome your questions by calling our Recruitment Hotline at (510) 259-3575.
+Be sure to leave your contact information so that one of our enthusiastic staff members can return your call within 48 business hours.
 You can also complete and submit our contact form and we will connect with you within the next 48 business hours.